Semang: Settlement areas

 A map from Pagan Races of the Malay Peninsula (1906).
 Blue = Semang; yellow = Sakai tribe; red = Jakun.

 The Semang live mainly in the more isolated lowlands and foothills within the primary and secondary wet tropical jungles of the northern Malay Peninsula.
 Only the Jahai live at higher altitudes.

 In the past, the territory of the Semang settlement was wider, but neighbouring ethnic groups pushed them into hard-to-reach areas.
 Kensiu now live in the northeast of Kedah, the Kintaq of which are settled in the adjoining areas of Kedah and Perak, the Jahai are in the northeast of Perak and in west of Kelantan, the Lanoh in the northeast of Perak, in the north-central Perak, the Mendriq in the south-east of Kelantan, and the Batek in the northwestern of Terengganu, northeastern of Pahang and southern Kelantan.
+One former group that is now extinct is the coastal Semang of Kedah, Penang and Perak (known as 'Semang Bakau' or Low Country Semang).

 A significant part of these tribes live in permanent settlements, but traditionally separate groups of different time periods go into the jungle for the harvesting of jungle produce.
 Most often of such cases take place during the end of the fall on the maturation of wild fruit season.
 Because of this tradition, they are often designated as nomads, although the Semang in Malaysia at present are no longer leading a nomadic way of life.

 Today, among the Semang; as part of the Orang Asli group, they also live in urban areas of Malaysia, mixed with members of other ethnic groups.

 Several isolated Semang groups reside in the jungles of the southern provinces of Thailand.
 So far in the north, there are two groups in Trang Province and one in Phatthalung Province live for several kilometers apart from each other.
 For many kilometers, in the southern direction, there is another very small group of Semang in the southern part of the Satun Province, near the Malaysian border.

 The remaining groups of Thai Semang can be found living in the Yala Province.
 In the upper part of the valley, in the Than To District of this province; about 2 km from the Thai-Malaysian border, there is a village in which is the only settled Semang group that lives in Thailand.
 There is another group of nomad Semang who live along the border with Malaysia in the Yala Province.
 Both nomadic and settled groups maintain close contacts with Malaysia.
 The border here has only political significance, and nothing prevents the Semang from freely crossing it.

 The closest neighbours of the Semang are the Malay people.
 This applies not only to Malaysian Semang but also to groups living in Thailand.
 The extreme south of this country is ethnically predominantly Malay, although the Malay people there are officially called Thai Muslims because of Thaification.